Technology Equity Research: The Kraken of Wall Street?

 Then, you have to extract the key drivers and make sure your model and report reflect them.

-Time for a Motherboard Upgrade: Exiting Equity Research
+Time for a Motherboard Upgrade: How to Exit Technology Equity Research

-Q: What do tech equity research analysts upgrade into after finishing their mission?
+Q: What do technology equity research analysts upgrade into after finishing their mission?

 A: Most sell-side analysts go to the buy-side (mostly hedge funds), business school, or a corporate strategy (“How should the firm diversify its operations?”) group.